airbytehq/airbyte/docs/company-handbook/culture-and-values.md

 * **Any opinion or concern needs to be shared**.
 Saying “I knew it would turn out like this…” is not acceptable if you didn't share your view beforehand.
 * We always share our challenges: **bad news must travel faster than good news.**

 However, “unity in action” means for us that **we don’t believe in consensus**, and that even if you don’t believe in the decision that was made, you must commit to it and give it a chance to succeed.
-Consensus are diluted solutions.
+Consensus results in diluted solutions.

 ## **Humility and Maximizing Growth**